jgaston5/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Regular_Expressions.md

 ```

 > [!NOTE]
-> WHen defining a regex containing an `$` anchor, be sure to enclose the regex
+> When defining a regex containing an `$` anchor, be sure to enclose the regex
 > using single quotes (`'`) instead of double quotes (`"`) or PowerShell will
 > expand the the expression as a variable.